OpenNMT/OpenNMT-tf/docs/configuration.md

   n_best: 1
   # (optional) For compatible models, also output the score (default: false).
   with_scores: false
-  # (optional) For compatible models, also output the alignments (can be: "null", "hard",
+  # (optional) For compatible models, also output the alignments (can be: null, hard, soft,
-  # default: "null").
+  # default: null).
   with_alignments: null

   # (optional) The width of the length buckets to select batch candidates from.